Introduction

 - Be ready to explain any gaps in treatment.

-This is your opportunity to advocate for yourself during the SSI phone interview questions.
-Take the time to prepare thoroughly and present your case effectively.
+This is your opportunity to shine during the interview.
+Take the time to prepare and present your case effectively.
 You are not alone in this journey; we’re here to help you every step of the way.

 Conclusion